alexbseaton/jambalaya/README.md

 1. Upload from s3 bucket: https://s3.amazonaws.com/alex-jambalaya-json-dumps/deployment-zip.zip
 2. Check that the region is London (eu-west-2).
 The region is displayed in top right of the screen, in the menu bar, next to the account name.

+# Notes to self
+Use the named accounts (not the root) and make sure the location is London (eu-west-2) or the Lambda might go missing, which would be sad.